AndyObtiva/opal-async/README.md

 ### Thread

-You may use the `Async::Task` class as a `Thread` class in Ruby to perform asynchronous work with an extra `require` statement.
+You may use the `Async::Task` class as a `Thread` class in Opal to perform asynchronous work with an extra `require` statement.

 ```ruby
 require 'async/ext/thread'